-Wairarapa College is the largest secondary school in the Wairarapa.
-Located at 83 Pownall St, Masterton, Wairarapa College provides a dynamic learning environment blending tradition with innovation to assist each student in realising their full potential.
+Wairarapa College is the largest secondary school in the Wairarapa with 1030 students and growing.
+Located in Masterton at 83 Pownall St., it provides a dynamic learning environment, blending tradition with innovation to assist each student in realising his or her full potential.

-Set in spacious and beautiful grounds, the College contains a mixture of old and new buildings, presenting an attractive learning environment for students.
+Set in spacious and beautiful grounds, the college contains a mixture of historic and new buildings, presenting an attractive and spacious learning environment for students.

-The nearly 1000 students here, with roll growth for 2016 predicting more, are outstanding young people.
+The 1030 students here are outstanding young people.
 Parents are placing their children in to a good environment.
-This school, with its size and facilities, offers great opportunities to get involved in teams and groups and can offer a range of staffed subjects in specialist areas that few others can.
+This school, with its size and facilities, offers great opportunities to get involved in teams and groups.
+It can also offer a range of staffed subjects in specialist areas that few other schools can.

-The school is at an age when reinvestment in facilities and some curriculum thinking needed to be done.
+The school is at an age when reinvestment in facilities and some curriculum rethinking needed to be done.
 This is well under way.
-2016 will see a different, reshaped and refinanced school emerge.
-It will be one appropriate for today’s age.
-Communities need to step forward and back their schools and that is what this community is doing.
+2016 has seen a different, reshaped and refinanced school emerge.
+It is one appropriate for today’s age.
+Communities need to step forward and back their schools as they change and that is what this community is doing.
 Wairarapa College is a great asset for the district, with great potential for the future.
 And it will achieve that potential, with everyone’s support.

 The school has moved further towards being an ICT rich environment.
-We have just purchased 100 computers and all suites and many other curriculum areas will be upgraded with this technology.
+The purchase of 100 computers means all suites and many other curriculum areas have been upgraded with this technology.
+Another 60 computers have had RAM upgrades so that we can provide an ICT rich environment throughout the school.
 We have joined an eSchool, an online cluster of 21 schools so that we can offer an online curriculum to supplement and broaden our existing curriculum.
 Suddenly we have a huge new range of subjects to offer, like: German, Chinese, Spanish, 3D animation, web design and so much more.
-Personal devices are welcomed in to an environment where there will be more use of ICTs in teaching and learning- well supported by the WiFi we have throughout the school.
+About 45 students are already engaging in on-line learning, a medium that many life-long learners will take up in the future.
+Personal devices are welcomed in to an environment where there will be more use of ICTs in teaching and learning- well supported by the powerful WiFi we have throughout the school.

-With the key and overdue resourcing of upgrades to property and physical resources, we have just had the news that approximately $45,000 worth of key improvements to things like the pool and turf fencing, the gym ceiling, power pole upgrades, tree maintenance and work on school security systems will be done in the coming months.
-The major roof repair work required has now been scoped at $1 million dollars and will commence in February.
-Stage 1 of the master plan work for the site redevelopment, worth an estimated $8 million, is close to approval.
-This is far more progress than we have had in recent years.
-The MOE is aware of this need for reinvestment and it is starting to take shape.
+With the key and overdue resourcing of upgrades to property and physical resources, we are doing or have done $45,000 worth of key improvements to things like the pool and turf/court fencing, the gym ceiling, power pole upgrades, tree maintenance and work on school security systems.
+The major roof repair work required has now been scoped at $1 million dollars and will commence soon.
+Negotiations around Stage 1 of the Property Master Plan work for the site redevelopment, worth an estimated $8 million, are proceeding and will in time make a tremendous difference to the school site.
+Progress is starting to take place.

-It is a wonderful mix of sport, performance, academic, cultural and agricultural aspects that make up this school.
-Wairarapa College is lucky that excellent students choose to attend this school.
-The highest achievers here emerge from what is on average, a great group of students.
-And they have been nurtured through their years here by a caring group of teachers who are passionate about their school.
+There is a wonderful mix of sport, performance, academic, cultural and agricultural aspects that makes up this school.
+Wairarapa College is lucky that so many excellent students choose to attend this school.
+The highest possible achievement is expected and successfully attained from within our great group of students.
+The range of opportunities and diverse subject choices are designed to achieve maximum success for every student.
+And our students will have been nurtured through their years here by a caring group of teachers who are passionate about their school.

 We recommend Wairarapa College to you.
-It is a great place and this community has a treasure in its midst that will thrive with everyone’s support and provide a positive future for many more generations to come.
+It remains the biggest school with the most opportunities available of any school in the wider Wairarapa District.
+It has more teams, subjects, physical resources and staff than any other school.
+With the high quality environment on offer for the students here, it makes a compelling argument for this as a school of choice for your child.
+Wairarapa College is a great place and this community has a high quality educational resource in its midst that will thrive with everyone’s support and provide a positive future for many more generations to come.